A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

 \section{Representations}

-~ In this section, we will focus on how the phenomenon of interest is represented.
-Environment representations can largely be classified into discrete and continuous representations, although hybrid representations (e.g., continuous space but discrete time) are also common.
+~ Environmental representations can be broadly categorized into discrete and continuous representations.
+Hybrid representations, such as variables on continuous space and discrete time, are also common.
 Planning algorithm design and analysis depend closely on the choice of representation.